geoarrow/geoarrow-rs/python/README.md

 This library contains Python bindings to the [GeoArrow Rust implementation](https://github.com/geoarrow/geoarrow-rs).

 - **Fast**: Connects to algorithms implemented in [GeoRust](https://georust.org/), which compile to native code.
-- **Parallel**: Multi-threading is enabled out-of-the-box for all operations on chunked data structures.
 - **Self-contained**: `pyproj` is the only Python dependency.
 - **Easy to install**: Distributed as static binary wheels with zero C dependencies.
 - **Static typing**: type hints for all operations.
-- **Interoperable ecosystem**: Efficient data exchange with other libraries in the Python Arrow and GeoArrow ecosystems. , such as [geoarrow-c](https://github.com/geoarrow/geoarrow-c/tree/main/python) or [lightning-fast map rendering](https://github.com/developmentseed/lonboard).
+- **Interoperable ecosystem**: Efficient data exchange with other libraries in the Python Arrow and GeoArrow ecosystems, such as [geoarrow-c](https://github.com/geoarrow/geoarrow-c/tree/main/python) or [lightning-fast map rendering](https://github.com/developmentseed/lonboard).

 ## Documentation